 NAGASA 54 cm

-Condition: The blade in an excellent state of preservation, one miniscule nick to the edge of the blade.
+Condition: The blade in an excellent state of preservation, one miniscule nick to the edge of the blade and one 1.5 cm very thin scratch next to this nick, only visible when held under strong light.
 The koshirae in superb condition.

 Provenance: Important samurai art from an Austrian private collection – Lots (31 – 39) are from an Austrian private collection, assembled with great knowledge and care, as all the objects are in a superior state of preservation.
 The collection most prominently features three Koto swords, no. 31 is listed as a Juyo Token (= important work).